tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/04-Stu_Predicting_Fraud/README.md

 ### Model Evaluation

-8. Evaluate the model's results by using `sklearn` to calculate the confusion matrix and the accuracy score and generate the classification report.
+8. Evaluate the model's results by using `sklearn` to calculate the confusion matrix and the accuracy score, and generate the classification report.

 ### Visualizing the Decision Tree